 For Italian and other languages, capitalize just the first word.

 (NOTE: Always capitalize all proper nouns.)

-For specific details and examples on citing sources within a paper and on creating a Works Cited page, mouseover the "APA Style" tab above and choose the appropriate subpage.
+For specific details and examples on citing sources within a paper and on creating a References page, mouseover the "APA Style" tab above and choose the appropriate subpage.

 Non-English Reference Books